 1. Write out, word for word, each sentence you spoke that felt weak or made you appear less confident than you’d like to be.

-2. Think about how the most self-assured, established person in your field would present himself or herself.
-Think about the way this person may feel about himself/herself.
+2. Think about how the most self-assured, established person in your field would present and feel about themself.
 Then, re-write each sentence in words you think this person would use.

 3. When you have your new, more confident statements written out, read them aloud.
 While you don’t want to memorize statements, exercises like this will help you change your communication style.

 Your body language also impacts how you’re perceived.
 I cover this in other posts (see below) and in my programs.
-But at least for the time being, focus on how you speak and who you’re being in every situation to communicate your story most effectively.
+Focus on how you speak and who you’re being in every situation to communicate your story most effectively.